 I digress.
-What we need to do when our ego (inner critic) goes “Well, THAT’S not very good, is it?”
+What we need to do when our ego (inner critic and self-defence mechanism) goes “Well, THAT’S not very good, is it!?”
 Is to stop.
 And think.
 And feel.
-And realize that what we are feeling is anxiety. and what we are doing is allowing this to happen. and that’s when we go
+And realize that what we are feeling is anxiety.
+And what we are doing in that moment is allowing self doubt to happen.
+And that’s when we should go…

-And given so decent, level headed scrutiny, we’ll will find that it’s mostly just ego-based fuckery and there is no valid, logical and non-self depreciating reason why something isn’t up to scratch.
+And given some decent, level headed scrutiny, we’ll will find that it’s mostly just ego-based fuckery and there is no valid, logical and non-self depreciating reason why something isn’t up to scratch.

 Question yourself.
 HARD.
 But in a loving way.
 Dig deep and ask why EXACTLY this thought of self-lack/depreciation/disbelief exists to begin with.

 Example: You doodle something.
 Your ego goes.
 FARK!
 Don’t let anyone see it!
 It’s so shyte!
 And so you stop the doodle, scrumple the page and move on.
 Despite the fact that the doodle was making your heart happy, and reducing your stress levels momentarily.